Cuba Study Abroad at Universidad de La Habana

 On the Cuba program, you are able to take university courses in a wide range of subject areas.
 Following is a sample list of courses that previous IFSA-Butler students have taken in Havana during past semesters.
 Please keep in mind this is not a complete list.
 There are many of courses in Havana from which you can choose.
 To inquire about specific courses, please contact your IFSA-Butler program advisor.

-Housing for this program is guaranteed in a home-style atmosphere.
-Most rooms are doubles, with some triples also available.
-Rooms have air conditioning, a shared bathroom and access to a refrigerator.
-Housing is within a 10- to 30-minute walk of the university.
+Housing for this program is guaranteed.
+Students are typically placed with a host family.
+Rooms are shared doubles with air conditioning, shared bathroom and access to a refrigerator.
+Housing is within walking distance from the university.

 The housing includes two meals per day, typically breakfast and dinner.
 Students may purchase an affordable lunch near the university, or prepare a lunch to take from home.